jmarine/wgs/README.md

 About
 -----

-This repository implements the following game services in Java:
+This repository implements the following services in Java for multi-player online games:

-* user registration/authentication.
+* local user registration/authentication.
-* group joining/communications for multi-player online games.
+* authentication with OpenID Connect providers.
+* group creation/joining/listing (classified by applications and domains)
+* presence service and communication between users of each group (including broadcast to all group members, and multicast to members of the same team).

 This services are provided via WebSockets with the [WebSocket Application Messaging Protocol (WAMP)](http://wamp.ws/spec) specification.